 The art world has always served as a prolific source of inspiration for the film industry.
 From artist biopics exploring the life and work of artists and art documentaries to movies that simply feature art as a central theme, movies about art can be truly fascinating, often bringing together drama, adventure, and politics that make up the world of art.

-After the recent release of Netflix’s art horror film Velvet Buzzsaw, which made the art world scream, we decided to bring you a list of movies to watch about art which feature art as a central theme.
-Also, be sure to check out our lists of must-see art history movies, artist biopics, artist documentaries and Street art movies.
+After the 2019 release of Netflix's art horror film Velvet Buzzsaw, which made the art world scream, we decided to bring you a list of movies to watch about art which feature art as a central theme.
+Be sure to also check out our lists of must-see art history movies, artist biopics, artist documentaries and Street art movies.

 Netflix has released a creepy new film which premiered at the 2019 Sundance Film Festival and everybody's talking about it.
 The latest work by Dan Gilroy, the author of Nightcrawler, Velvet Buzzsaw is a story about a feared critic, an icy gallery owner and an ambitious assistant who snap up a stash of paintings by the recently deceased artist - with dire consequences.